MikhailKravets/mkdocs_puml/README.md

 Where
 * `puml_url` is URL to the plantuml service.
 * `num_workers` is max amount of concurrent workers that requests plantuml service.
-    This variable should take the value of average amount of diagrams on a single page.
-    This setting is set to 5 by default.
-    **NOTE** that the extension processes each markdown page simultaneously;
-    concurrent workers improves performance if you have more than 1 diagman per page.

 Now, you can put your puml diagrams into your `.md` documentation.
 For example,